Many people don’t realize that there is a difference between anal fissures and hemorrhoids.

-An anal fissure is a tear in the actual skin portion that surrounds the rectum whereas a hemorrhoid is a vein that has become swollen in the lower rectum, or anal canal.
+An anal fissure is a tear in the actual skin portion that surrounds the rectum where as a hemorrhoid is a vein that has become swollen in the lower rectum, or anal canal.

-Conditions such as constipation, diarrhea, being overweight and pregnancy can also cause hemorrhoids to appear.
-When a person has hemorrhoids they can experience severe burning when cleaning after a bowel movement.
+Conditions such as constipation, diarrhea, and being overweight can also cause hemorrhoids to appear.
+When a person has hemorrhoids they can experience severe burning after a bowel movement.
 Streaks of bright red blood may appear on the toilet paper or be seen floating separately in the toilet.

 One may have fissures that are treated as hemorrhoids while others may have hemorrhoids that are thought to be fissures.
 In some instances the blood that appears with either of these may cause a doctor to suspect a more serious ailment such as rectal or colon cancer.
-This is especially true if the doctor doesn’t immediately find the problem during a digital rectal exam.
+This is especially true if the doctor doesn’t immediately find the problem during a rectal exam.